cerenyanik/Artificial_Neural_Networks_Heart/README.md

 - **DEATH_EVENT**: If the patient deceased during the follow-up period (Boolean)
 [Attributes having Boolean values: 0 = Negative (No); 1 = Positive (Yes)]

-Link to dataset from Kaggle: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data
+Find out more about this dataset here: https://www.kaggle.com/datasets/andrewmvd/heart-failure-clinical-data